Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Limitations

 \section{Limitations}

 For measuring bias and toxicity we were limited to the languages for which benchmark datasets exist.
 One of the datasets we evaluate on, StereoSet, was (semi-)automatically translated, which may have introduced errors.
 For evaluating toxicity, we are additionally limited by Perspective API and the languages in which it is available.
 Perspective API is a black box model that is also subject to its own biases \citep{sap-etal-2019-risk}, though it is frequently retrained to address these, complicating reproducibility \citep{pozzobon-etal-2023-challenges}.
+Similarly, we were limited by the number of available datasets that explicitly aim to mitigate bias or toxicity.
+However, from our results we can conclude that whenever successful transfer of bias or toxicity mitigation occurs, regardless of the dataset or type of finetuning, at least one language generation metric suffers.
+Therefore, in principle, we also expect those results to hold for other bias/toxicity mitigation datasets.

 Due to limited access to GPU resources, we could only train models for a limited number of epochs and sometimes on a subset of the finetuning dataset.
 We expect the effects we report to be at least as strong when using more data/epochs, as we already observe debiasing and detoxification for 10-30\% of our training (see Appendix~\ref{sec:appendix-learning}).
 We were also limited by our GPU resources in the evaluation datasets we could include, leading to the omission of PolygloToxicityPrompts that uses long naturally-occurring contexts to elicit toxic generations \citep{jain2024polyglotoxicityprompts}.